 We polled readers for post topics.
 The same items came up over and over and over again: 1) money, 2) networking, 3) opportunities in the future and 4) how to maintain a healthy social life while doing all three.
-We’ve decided to outline a book and see if people are interested.
-If so we’ll create it.
-If not, here’s the introduction and how we think people should re-evaluate the rules they have been told to follow.
+After large scale polling we’ve decided to create it with a completion date around July 2017 time frame.
+Here’s the introduction and how we think people should re-evaluate the rules they have been told to follow.

 99% of people fall victim to the motivation Ponzi scheme because they are never internally motivated.
 It means less competition for YOU.

 3) No Social Media, No Television: Unless youre using social media to make money, go ahead and shut it down.
 Joe and Sally from college, high school or your childhood do not matter anymore.
 It is not harsh.
 If youre not where you want to be, why would you waste time following the actions of people that wont help you get to your goal?

 Most people are hardwired to care about what their friends are up to.
 They even waste time following celebrities who make all their money because people want to see what they are up to.
 By following the life of someone unrelated to you and someone who will never help you down the line, youre wasting valuable time that you should spend on yourself.